DiveZone/ExampleReactiveLibraries/README.md

 # ExampleReactiveLibraries
-3 Simple samples of consuming a REST service in Angular, standard, with NgRX or NgXS.
+Simple Front-end samples of consuming a REST service,
+- Angular (ng)
+- Angular with NgRX
+- Angular with NgXS